 Shut Down the PC and Restart

 Sometimes a simple restart might fix the problem.
 For that, reboot the device.
 Try it twice to confirm that the rest of the equipment is not causing the problem.
 If still Two Finger Scroll not working problem is not resolved, shut down the PC and switch to its Safe Mode.
-If you have any issues regarding your restart, check this out to solve them.

 Check the Virtual Scrolling